bhatti/api-mock-service/README.md

 curl -k -v -H "Authorization: Bearer sk_test_xxxx" https://api.stripe.com/v1/customers/cus_xxx/cash_balance
 ```

-Above curl command will automatically record all requests and responses and create mock scenario to play it back.
+Above curl command will automatically record all requests and responses and create API scenario to play it back.
 For example, if you call the same
 API again, it will return a local response instead of contacting the server.
 You can customize the proxy behavior for record by adding `X-Mock-Record: true`  header to your request.

 ### Proxy Settings in other languages